la2050/archive/_projects/2018/emerging-content-creators-inclusion-initiative-ecc-inclusion-initiative.md

   - >-
     Percentage of graduates from local higher education institutions that remain in LA County 5 years after graduating
+category_other:
+  - LA is the best place to LEARN
+  - LA is the best place to CONNECT
 body_class: banana

 ---